RobThree/TwoFactorAuth/README.md

 These parameters are all '`write once`'; the class will, for it's lifetime, use these values when generating / calculating codes.
 The number of digits, the period and algorithm are all set to values Google's Authticator app uses (and supports).
 You may specify `8` digits, a period of `45` seconds and the `sha256` algorithm but the authenticator app (be it Google's implementation, Authy or any other app) may or may not support these values.
 Your mileage may vary; keep it on the safe side if you don't control which app your audience uses.

+### Step 1: Set up secret shared key

-Next, when a user wants to setup two-factor auth (or, more correctly, multi-factor auth) you need to create a secret.
+Wwhen a user wants to setup two-factor auth (or, more correctly, multi-factor auth) you need to create a secret.
 This will be your **shared** (this will be the `one-time` in [TOTP](http://en.wikipedia.org/wiki/Time-based_One-time_Password_Algorithm)) **secret**.
 This secret will need to be entered by the user in their app.
 This can be done manually, in which case you simply display the secret and have the user type it in the app:

 ````php
 $secret = $tfa->createSecret();